-Mainly in the US but in other countries as well, inequalities have been illustrated between autistic children and autistic adults from diverse groups.
-The literature on inequalities in autism is roughly divided in to two: inequalities in the age of diagnosis and inequalities in access to services.
-The interest in the age of diagnosis is mainly because abilities in adulthood is attributed to early interventions that are provided only after diagnosis.
-Disparities in age of diagnosis and enrollment in the mental health system was demonstrated between children with ASD from different ethnic groups: White non-Hispanic, Black, Hispanic and Asian (Baio et al., 2018; Liptak et al., 2008; Mandell, Ittenbach, Levy, & Pinto-Martin, 2007; Mandell, Listerud, Levy, & Pinto-Martin, 2002; Mandell et al., 2009; Shattuck et al., 2009; Stein et al., 2012); different Socio-Economic Status (SES) groups (Durkin et al., 2010; Fountain, King, & Bearman, 2011; Jo et al., 2015; P. Thomas et al., 2012; see Daniels & Mandell, 2014 review on disparities of age of diagnosis); between immigrants and non-immigrants families (Valicenti-McDermott, Hottinger, Seijo, & Shulman, 2012) and between rural and urban communities (Antezana et al., 2017).
-Limited access to services, which is this research focus, had been found to be associated in several studies to race (Habayeb, Dababnah, John & Rich, 2020; Liptak et al., 2008; Magaña, Lopez, Aguinaga, & Morton, 2013; Magaña et al., 2012; Montes & Halterman, 2011; Zuckerman et al., 2017); SES (Al-Farsi et al., 2013; Bilaver, Cushing & Cutler, 2016; Irvin et al., 2012; Lin & Yu, 2016); lower parental education and living in nonmetropolitan area (K. C. Thomas, Ellis, McLaurin, Daniels, & Morrissey, 2007; See also Baum, 2007).
+Inequalities that exist between autistic children and autistic adults from various groups have been discussed in the literature, mainly in the United States, but in other countries as well.
+The literature on inequalities within autism can be roughly divided in to two categories: inequalities in the age of diagnosis and inequalities in access to services.
+The interest in the age of diagnosis is important because the development of abilities in adulthood is attributed to early interventions that can be provided only after diagnosis.
+Disparities in age of diagnosis and enrollment in the mental health system was demonstrated between children with ASD from different ethnic groups: white non-Hispanic, Black, Hispanic, and Asian (Mandell et al., 2002; Mandell et al., 2007; Liptak et al., 2008; Mandell et al., 2009; Shattuck et al., 2009; Stein et al., 2012; Baio et al., 2018); different socioeconomic status (SES) groups (Durkin et al., 2010; Fountain, King, & Bearman, 2011; Thomas et al., 2012; Jo et al., 2015; see Daniels & Mandell, 2014 review on disparities of age of diagnosis); between immigrant and non-immigrant families (Valicenti-McDermott et al., 2012); and between rural and urban communities (Antezana et al., 2017).
+Limited access to services, which is the focus of this study, has been found to be associated with race in several studies (Liptak et al., 2008; Montes & Halterman, 2011; Magaña et al., 2012; Lopez, Aguinaga, & Morton, 2013; Magaña, Zuckerman et al., 2017; Habayeb et al., 2020); SES (Irvin et al., 2012; Al-Farsi et al., 2013; Bilaver, Cushing & Cutler, 2016; Lin & Yu, 2016); lower parental education; and living in nonmetropolitan areas (Thomas et al., 2007; see also Baum, 2007).
 Finally, disparities between SES groups and ethnic groups are evident also in children’s treatment outcomes (Fountain, Winter, & Bearman, 2012).
-It should be noticed that most studies explored inequlities quantitively to show disparities, while only few explored them qualitatively to understand mechanism that cause these inequlities (Singh & Bunyak, 2019), which I will explore later.
+It should be noted that most studies explored inequalities quantitively to show disparities, while only a few explored them qualitatively to understand the mechanisms behind these inequalities (Singh & Bunyak, 2019), as I do in my study.